University of New England College of Osteopathic Medicine

 Science Prerequisites for Health Professions Courses (SPHP)

-The Science Prerequisite for Health Professions courses by UNE Online are for students who wish to enter a health professions program but need one or two prerequisite courses in order to complete their graduate or medical school application.
-Most of our SPHP students are either enrolled at another university or have actually completed their undergraduate degree and just need one or two classes to satisfy their medical school prerequisites
+The Science Prerequisite for Health Professions courses via UNE Online are for students who wish to enter a health professions program but need additional coursework to complete their graduate or medical school application.
+Most of our SPHP students are either enrolled at another university or have actually completed their undergraduate degree.

 UNE Care of the Underserved Pathway